chetansadhu/Path-Planning/README.md

 If there's a car is in front in 30m distance in `s` coordinates the car will look at the other lanes to switch.
 To switch:
 - If the car is in `MIDDLE` lane, then there is a possibility that it can switch to either `LEFT` or `RIGHT` lane.
-So each lane is checked for the safety to see that no car is ahead in 30m range and there is no car behind 20m.
+So each lane is checked for the safety to see that no car is ahead in 30m range and there is no car behind in 20m range.
     - If both lanes are safe, then the car will switch to a lane where the car in that lane is far ahead.
     - If one of the lane is safe it is switched to that lane.
 - If the car is in `LEFT` lane, then it will switch right to the `MIDDLE` lane if it is safe.
 - If the car is in `RIGHT` lane, then it will switch left to the `MIDDLE` lane if it is safe.

 If the lane switch is not feasible and a car is in front then the ego car will enter to `TOO_CLOSE` state.
-In this state the speed of the front vehicle is calculated and the speed is reduced until that velocity and is maintained in the same speed.
+In this state the speed of the front vehicle is calculated and the speed is reduced until that speed and is maintained in the same speed as the vehicle ahead.

 After the speed and lane is calculated, next is calculation of waypoints.
 Waypoints are calculated using spline library.
-A spline is built with one previous point, one present point and two future predicted points.
+A spline is constructed with one previous point, one present point and two future predicted points.
 Path is calculated for a total 50 points and a distance of 50m.

-When calculating the next trajectory, to avoid jerk the end `s` coordinate of the previous path is given for the trajectory calculaton using spline.
+When calculating the next trajectory, to avoid jerk, the end `s` coordinate of the previous path is given for the trajectory calculaton.

 Video of the path planner in action can be found [here](https://drive.google.com/file/d/1pc27BymcaEVGrGogHLlMAZNK8bwAj801/view?usp=sharing)